-This advanced level printmaking course is for students who have mastered printmaking techniques and interested in expanding their technical knowledge of

-PRTM451 Senior Project I: Printmaking (5 credits)
+This advanced level printmaking course is for students who have mastered printmaking techniques and interested in expanding their technical knowledge of printmaking in one or more printmaking processes.
+Students will have the opportunity to pursue individual projects with assistance and feedback from the instructor.
+Students are expected to demonstrate a high level of commitment to the printmaking discipline.
+The student will complete a portfolio that demonstrates a mastery of technique and concept.
+(Prerequisite: PRTM301) Studio Fee PRTM451 Senior Project I: Printmaking (5 credits)